ghc-proposals/ghc-proposals/proposals/0228-function-result-sigs.rst

 * We could detect CUSKs as we do in types to enable polymorphic recursion, but this makes little sense as we are in the proccess of their deprecation.

+* We could allow constraints in a result signature if there is only one equation, but it seems unnecessary to add this twist to the story.

 * An earlier version of the proposal changed the boundary between function binds and pattern binds via not requring an argument: